Fantasy Football Week 3 Start 'Em & Sit 'Em: Mark Ingram ready for marquee matchup

 Age: 23 • Experience: 3 yrs.

-It seems like Kyle Allen will start for the injured Cam Newton (foot) this week at Arizona, and I would still use Samuel as a No. 3 Fantasy receiver this week.
+Even though Kyle Allen will start for the injured Cam Newton (foot) this week at Arizona, I would still use Samuel as a No. 3 Fantasy receiver in all leagues.
 The Cardinals secondary is bad, and three receivers have already had at least 14 PPR points against them in two games.
 Allen started Week 17 last year at New Orleans, and Samuel had two catches for 72 yards and a touchdown on four targets in that game.
 D.J.
-Moore should still be started even with Allen under center; don't give up on these Panthers receivers in Week 3 even if Newton is out.
+Moore should still be started even with Allen under center.
+Don't give up on these Panthers receivers in Week 3 even though Newton is out.

 Randall Cobb WR